 - No treatment at all: In some cases, especially in certain cases of thyroiditis (10), you may not need treatment at all for your symptoms.
 These conditions may result in a reversible cause of thyrotoxicosis that will completely go away over time.
 This is the best-case scenario and it doesn’t happen often, but you should be aware of it.

 What happens if you don’t get treatment or what happens if you don’t get enough treatment?

 It’s helpful to think of thyrotoxicosis as a toxic condition for your cells that may lead to serious long-lasting conditions if not treated appropriately.

 It is dangerous for this condition to be left unchecked because it can result in permanent damage to certain tissues in the body.

 The most concerning include your bones and your heart tissue.

-- Bone Loss and Osteoporosis - Untreated thyrotoxicosis can lead to osteoporosis.
-This condition is serious because it can potentially lead to early fractures, hospitalizations, chronic pain, and increase your risk of infections.
+- Bone Loss and Osteoporosis – Untreated thyrotoxicosis can lead to osteoporosis.
+This condition is serious because it can potentially lead to early fractures, hospitalizations, chronic pain, and an increased risk of infections.
 Excess thyroid hormone increases bone cell turnover (11) which reduces the stability and strength of your bones.
 This risk seems to only be prevalent in women who have gone through menopause.
 Some studies show that women who are menstruating may be protected from this consequence (12).

-- Cardiac Enlargement - Another serious problem is that excessive thyroid hormone can stimulate your cardiac (heart) tissue and result in an enlarged heart as well as changes to blood pressure (13).
+- Cardiac Enlargement – Another serious problem is that excessive thyroid hormone can stimulate your cardiac (heart) tissue and result in an enlarged heart as well as changes in blood pressure (13).
 As your heart enlarges it may increase your risk of heart disease, the development of arrhythmia, heart failure, and lead to premature death.

 Don’t let these side effects scare you!
 They can both be prevented with early diagnosis and treatment.